NIcosm7/Airline-Equity-Return-Forecasting/README.md

 - SMB measures the return difference between small-cap and large-cap stocks
 - HML measures the return difference between value and growth stocks
 - Alpha represents returns not explained by the three factors
-- R-squared measures how much variation in airline returns is explained by the model
+- R squared measures how much variation in airline returns is explained by the model

-All five airlines had market betas above 1, showing that airline equities were generally more sensitive to broad market movements than the overall market.
+All five airlines had market betas above 1, showing that airline equities were sensitive to market movements.

 The Fama-French regressions produced R-squared values of approximately 0.33 to 0.42, meaning the three factors explained roughly 33% to 42% of the variation in daily airline returns.